FirelyTeam/firely-docs-firely-server/compliance/compliance.rst

 ========================================================================

 The following section will highlight against which national ImplementationGuides and certification programs Firely Server has been successfully tested.
 Additionally, any necessary configuration to re-produce these testing results will be outlined.
-Moreover, we provide insights on how Firely Server can contribute to meet HIPAA and GDPR requirements.

 .. list-table:: Firely Server Compliance Overview
    :widths: 10, 10, 10, 10